BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Reserved Capacity are nonrefundable, except that if we terminate the Agreement (other than for cause) or the Amazon DynamoDB Reserved Capacity program, we will refund you a pro rata portion of any up-front fee paid in connection with any previously purchased Amazon DynamoDB Reserved Capacity.
-We may terminate any or all of your Amazon DynamoDB Reserved Capacity if you are in breach of your payment obligations under the Agreement.
-Upon expiration or termination of the term of any Amazon DynamoDB Reserved Capacity, standard on-demand usage prices will apply to your use of Amazon DynamoDB.
+Upon expiration or termination of the term of any Amazon DynamoDB Reserved Capacity, standard on- demand usage prices will apply to your use of Amazon DynamoDB.

 ####  20\.
 AWS Marketplace